We are enormously grateful for the support of our many high profile supporters. Here are some of them:

 Baroness Celia Thomas MBE – Trustee

 Baroness Celia Thomas knows first-hand of the struggle people with muscle-wasting conditions face to get vital care, to manage symptoms and to protect health and quality of life.
-Celia, who has limb girdle muscular dystrophy, has been a supporter of Muscular Dystrophy UK for some years, determined to see improvements to specialist care in the UK.
+Celia, who has Pompe Disease, has been a supporter of Muscular Dystrophy UK for some years, determined to see improvements to specialist care in the UK.
 She works tirelessly to ensure vulnerable families living with muscle-wasting conditions have access to the NHS care and support they need.